rht-labs/tech-exercise/docs/5-the-deployments-strike-back/3-a-b-deployments.md

 ### A/B Deployment

-1. Let's deploy our experiment we want to compare -  let's call this `B` and we'll use our existing Pet Battle deployment as `A`.
+1. Let's deploy our experiment we want to compare -  let's call this `B`.
 Adjust the `source_ref` helm chart version and `image_version` to match what you have built.

     ```bash
     cat << EOF >> /projects/tech-exercise/pet-battle/test/values.yaml